-SECOND ANNUAL UMASS NEW PLAY LAB: CALL FOR SUBMISSIONS
+THIRD ANNUAL UNIVERSITY OF MASSACHUSETTS- AMHERST NEW PLAY LAB: CALL FOR SUBMISSIONS

 “I discovered ideas about potential staging and design; how it could work visually and spatially.
 I got to make some useful cuts and tweaks and rearrange a couple of scenes which made it work much better.
 I discovered that the characters have life outside of my head.” – Liz Duffy Adams, 2014 Play Lab resident playwright

 “Everything about the experience was about helping me to see my play in a new way, to understand what was at work in my play, and bring that to life.” – Tira Palmquist, 2014 Play Lab resident playwright

 WHAT IS THE UMASS AMHERST NEW PLAY LAB?

 The Play Lab is a UMass Department of Theater mainstage production, running from March 20 – April 2, 2016.
 One playwright will be chosen for a two week residency during this period.
 These residencies are structured around a series of public staged readings directed and dramaturged by UMass Amherst graduate students and performed by undergraduate actors.
 The two week workshop term allows time for exploration in rehearsal and the generation of new material.

 WHAT IS THE UMASS AMHERST NEW PLAY LAB’S MISSION?